Vietnamese-German University: Model, Strategies and Organization

 The foundation of VGU is a novelty: VGU is the first Vietnamese public university which is built up together with international partners and has an autonomous status.

 Model and strategies

-The Vietnamese German University follows the German university model.
-VGU's strategy is to import excellent German study programs and customize it to meet the needs of Vietnamese higher education.
-VGU aims to contribute to Vietnam's economic development.
+The Vietnamese–German University follows the German university model.

 Model

 VGU follows the German model and standards in its academic and administrative structures.
 According to the German university model, research and teaching are combined.
 Also the university's autonomous status is part of Germany's higher education system: regarding VGU, the institutional and academic freedom is guaranteed in its foundation documents.
 Furthermore, VGU has a close cooperation with industry: companies in Vietnam as well as in Germany are VGU's cooperation partners.
 Hereby, technology transfer and innovation are supported.

 Strategies

 VGU's main concern is to contribute to Vietnam's economic modernization and development.
 Therefore, VGU offers a modern education with international standards: working in close collaboration with German partner universities, VGU offers German-accredited programs and is run by German partner universities.
 The curriculum are continuously adjusted to suit the needs of Vietnamese higher education.
 Students receive a German university degree after their study at VGU.
-The university aims to provide an excellent education which grants its students the best opportunities on the job market.
-The students, educated at VGU, are to push Vietnam's development.

-Furthermore, VGU aims to enhance and strengthen the research competencies of young Vietnamese academics.
-The strategy of “Capacity Building” is integrated into VGU's research activities within the next few years.

 Another strategy is to further educate VGU's academia and administrative employees.
 It is VGU's goal to ensure a “Gradual Handover”: most administrative and academic positions are to be handed over to Vietnamese employees, thus the number of German staff will be reduced.